 WHEREAS, should there be an increase in the percentage of emergency department visits that are due to COVID-19-like illness, a consistent increase in the number of laboratory-confirmed cases, an increase in the positive tests as a percent of total tests, an increase in COVID-19-related hospitalizations that threaten the ability of the health care system to properly respond, or should the state’s ability to conduct testing and tracing be compromised, it may be necessary to reinstate certain restrictions eased by this Executive Order so as to protect the health, safety, and welfare of North Carolinians.

-For a governor who closed churches till the courts intervened, vetoed celebrations of Independence Day, and told athletes’ parents they couldn’t even spread out in a 51,000-seat football stadium safely, having a chance to cancel Christmas would be … well, I suppose like Christmas.
+For a governor who closed churches till the courts intervened, vetoed celebrations of Independence Day, and told athletes’ parents they were forbidden to spread out in a 51,000-seat football stadium to watch their kids play football, having a chance to cancel Christmas would be … well, I suppose like Christmas.